hed-standard/hed-specification/docs/source/08_HED_ontology.md

                             under this tag.
 This tag is propagated to child nodes except for hashtag placeholders.]</nowiki>
 ```
 Note: this example has line breaks added to fit on the page.
-Each element in Mediawiki must appear on one line.
+Each element in MediaWiki must appear on one line.
 ````
 The `extensionAllowed` attribute has a unique `hedId` value `HED_0010307`.
 The `tagDomain` attribute indicates that `extensionAllowed` is only a schema attribute of HED tags.